You have two cows

 Various scenarios involving two cows have been used as metaphors in economic satire.

-"You have two cows" is a political analogy and form of early 20th century American political satire to describe various economic systems of government.
+"You have two cows" is a political analogy and form of early 20th-century American political satire to describe various economic systems of government.
 The setup of a typical joke of this kind is the assumption that the listener lives within a given system and has two cows.
 The punch line is what happens to the listener and the cows in the system; it offers a brief and humorous take on the subject or locale.

 History

-A 1936 article in The Modern Language Journal reports that the following definitions of "isims" were used in a Chicago political campaign:
+A 1936 article in The Modern Language Journal reports that the following definitions of "isms" were used in a Chicago political campaign: